-If these data pools and CRM data analytics are systemically linked to those of other departments such as marketing and service, the holistic view of company data also at the managing director level leads to a valuable basis for overarching strategic decisions and orientations.
+If these data pools and CRM data analyses are systemically linked to those of other departments such as marketing and service, the holistic view of company data also at the managing director level leads to a valuable basis for overarching strategic decisions and orientations.

-At the same time, CRM data analytics can also provide insights into a possible new business model.
+At the same time, CRM data analyses can also provide insights into a possible new business model.
 For example, can you derive an additional service from the data already collected?
 Consider automated maintenance based on the data collected by a Wi-Fi-enabled washing machine or the like.

 Make data-based decisions – But how?

 If you plan to consider your data as a value-added resource, and now you wonder how exactly you should address it, it is best to follow the credo “Quality before Quantity”.